rlidwka/mdurl.rs/README.md

 Check out [this demo](https://rlidwka.github.io/mdurl.rs/) to play around with different URLs and lengths.

+[humanize-url](https://crates.io/crates/humanize-url) crate tries to achieve similar goals, let me know if there are others.

 ### URL parser

+In order to achieve the task above, a new url parser had to be created, so here it is:

 ```rust
 let url = "https://www.reddit.com/r/programming/comments/vxttiq/\